August 2008 (July data)

 Dollar Declined in July

-The average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta fell 1.3 percent in July—its sixth consecutive monthly decline.
-The dollar posted the biggest loss against the Europe subindex, dropping 2.3 percent in July.
-The Americas subindex fell 1.1 percent, followed by a 0.9 percent decline in the Pacific measure and a 0.8 percent drop in the Pacific-excluding-Japan subindex.
-The classic subindex, which is the analogue of the original Atlanta index, was down 1.4 percent in July.
-The overall index was 4.1 percent below its year-ago level.
-On a daily basis, the overall index declined 0.8 percent from the end of June to the end of July and was down 3.5 percent from its value at the end of July 2006.
+The average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta dropped 0.7 percent in July from the previous month.
+The dollar fell in all the major subindexes, posting the greatest loss in the Europe subindex with a 1.2 percent decline.
+The Americas and the Pacific-excluding-Japan subindexes both lost 0.6 percent while the Pacific subindex fell 0.4 percent.
+The classic subindex, which is the analogue of the original Atlanta index, was down 0.6 percent.
+The overall index was 7 percent below its year-ago level in July.
+On a daily basis, the overall index rose 1.7 percent from the low reached on March 18 to the end of July.
+The daily index was 6.7 percent below its value at the end of July 2007.

 The Atlanta Fed index is based on 1995–97 bilateral trade weights for 15 currencies.
 The European subindex includes the European Monetary Union, Switzerland and the United Kingdom.
 The Pacific subindex includes Australia, China, Hong Kong, Japan, Malaysia, Singapore, South Korea and Taiwan.
 The Americas subindex includes Brazil, Canada and Mexico.
 The overall dollar index includes the Saudi Arabian riyal along with the foregoing 14 currencies.
 The classic subindex includes the European Monetary Union, Switzerland, the United Kingdom, Australia, China, Hong Kong, Japan, Singapore, South Korea, Taiwan, Saudi Arabia and Canada.
 All figures are indexes and not actual exchange rates.
 A rise in the index or subindex reflects a strengthening of the dollar against currencies included.